MAT Teacher Licensure Program

 Candidates seeking Initial Licensure must student teach in their final semester of enrollment in the MAT program.
 To be eligible to student teach, candidates must have passed all required courses with a 'B' or better, participate in a Teacher Education Progression Phase II (TEP II) interview -- the semester before student teaching -- and be accepted into the MAT Teacher Licensure Progression (TEP).
 Candidates must meet the criteria for all initial licensure candidates described in the TEP Handbook, and at the time of the TEP II interview:

-...every candidate for licensure must have passed the Praxis II content area exam required for the type of license they are pursuing.
+...every candidate for licensure must have passed the Praxis II content area exam required for the type of license they are pursuing WITHIN 6 MONTHS OF ADMISSION.
 Evidence of passing scores must be on file in the School of Education office.
 For a list of the Content exams required by licensure type, click on the Praxis II Content Area Exams required of MAT Candidates, or navigate to the "Praxis Content Area exams" webpage of this site.

 Candidates must register for all other Praxis II exams required for the type of license they seek (and show evidence of having registered at their TEP II interview the semester prior to student teaching).
 MAT candidates should visit www.ets.org/praxis to find the schedule of the Praxis Exam dates and information on each test, including content and sample questions);